ScriptMang/drumstick/readme.md

 ## welcome to drumstick

-- drumstick is a  locally ran small twitter clone.
+- drumstick is a locally ran program that allows simulates a post timeline

-  The goal of this project is to be able to render a user's timeline.
+## Milestones

+- [x] Users can signup and create accounts
+- [x] Users can login
+- [x] Jwt auth is implemented
+- [ ] Users can add posts
+- [ ] Users can delete their posts.
+- [ ] Users can edit their posts.
+- [ ] Secure all user post routes with JWT auth.

 ## Prior to Running